-Your marketing files aren’t the only places where good content is lying in wait.
+Your marketing agency files aren’t the only places where good content is lying in wait.
 Be sure to check with leaders across other departments to learn what content they are producing and whether or not it’s something you can re-use as is, or have your team repurpose.
 As you find yourself engaged in conversations with fellow company leaders about content, make note of the customer insights they have and look for ways you can help one another, such as sharing the cost of a whitepaper or ebook.
 Hopefully, you are already sharing data with one another via an integration platform.
 If you are, then you will have a much easier time using a content automation tool (CAT).

 Build a Content Wish-List

 Now that you have inventoried what you have, you can make a list of the pieces you will need to create – either on your own or with the help of a professional content writer.
 We recommend investing in long-form copy items, like white papers, ebooks and blogs first.
 Once you have these items in hand you can easily glean key points from them to create high-frequency short-form copy items like social posts, SMS campaigns, direct mail, emails and more.